 Insecurity: Nigeria Must Defend Ideals of Modernity, Civilisation, Says Olawepo-Hashim

-The businessman counselled that the current security concerns in the nation were more pressing than the upcoming elections, calling on the authorities to tackle the lingering security challenges.
+The businessman counselled that the current national security concerns hovering over the nation were more pressing than the upcoming elections, calling on the authorities to tackle the lingering security challenges.

 In a statement by his media office in Abuja , Olawepo-Hashim recalled that in the past two years, he had spoken on the nation’s security challenges and offered concrete suggestions on how to confront them, noting that all the suggestions had been ignored.